-Board of Trustees November 7, 2017 Page 3 of 3
+Board of Trustees November 28, 2018 Page 2 of 4

 The UAAL as of June 30, 2016, as restated in the "Final Risk Sharing Valuation Study as of June 30, 2016" (RSVS Study), which was dated September 28, 2017, is the initial base and is amortized over a closed 30-year period beginning FY2018.
 Each future valuation will establish either a liability gain layer or a liability loss layer.
 These layers will represent unexpected increases/decreases in the unfunded actuarial accrued liability (after subtracting out any remaining Legacy Liability or any remaining prior years' liability layers).
-These bases will be amortized over a 30-year period beginning one year after the valuation date using a level percentage of payroll amortization method.
-Note that in both the current valuation and the restated 2016 valuation the AVA was increased by the present value of an expected \$750 million in Pension Obligation Bonds (POB), discounted from January 1, 2018 at 7.00%.
+New loss bases will be amortized over a 30-year period, while new gain bases will be amortized over the remaining amortization period as of one year after the valuation date of the largest remaining loss base (will typically be the initial RSVS base).
+The amortization of all bases will begin one year after the valuation date using a level percentage of payroll amortization method.
+Note that in the prior valuation, the AVA was increased by the present value of an expected \$750 million in Pension Obligation Bonds (POB), discounted from January 1, 2018 at 7.00%.
+The proceeds from the POB issuance are reflected in the employer contribution for the year ending June 30, 2018, so the beginning of year actuarial value of assets has been adjusted in the calculations in tables 10 through 12 of Section IV to exclude the adjustment made in the prior valuation.